tracygipson/hesk_tracy_theme/README.md

 # hesk_tracy_theme
-A dark theme for Hesk v3.1.2+ - Help Desk Support Software
+A dark theme for Hesk v3.1.2+  (Help Desk Support Software)

 Simply copy and paste the code in two locations